• Home

 I try to eat a balanced diet, I go with what works with me, and I pay very close attention to my body because what works or not can change.

-My UC Story
+My Ulcerative Colitis Story

 I have a detailed narrative of my story up in the form of blog posts.
 Check out my Health Updates if you would like to read a more personal and descriptive illustration of the type of symptoms and emotions I’ve gone through in my struggles.